tcalmant/ipopo/README.rst

 ====================

 This is the 3.x branch of iPOPO, which is intended to work with Python 3.10+.
+It is tested from Python 3.10 to 3.15?
 The iPOPO API didn't change much between v1 and v3: code written for iPOPO v1 should generally remain compatible with iPOPO v3 as long as the Python syntax and dependencies are also compatible with newer Python versions.